andre-st/dotfiles/GAMING.md

     - if it breaks or gets lost outside, it doesn't hurt too much
     - wouldn't buy a Nintendo Switch for TV-gaming (PS or Xbox Series S has better TCO, way better specs as weight and energy don't matter, more adult games, ...);
       down-optimized textures still look good on the Lite's 720p small screen (pixel density)
+- thousands of games, AAA and indie titles, a few "smartphone games"
 - easy eshop ecosystem
     - rechargable credit system via cards with 15/25/50/100 Euro
     - cards available at supermarkets or Amazon (code in email)